postsharp/Metalama.Documentation/content/conceptual/migration/migrating-aspects.md

 ## Step 5.
 Create a separate project for aspect tests

-Since your current test base will likely be disrupted for a while -- until all your critical aspects have been ported -- it's a good idea to set up an infrastructure where you can test your aspects individually.
+Since your current test base will likely be disrupted for a while &mdash; until all your critical aspects have been ported &mdash; it's a good idea to set up an infrastructure where you can test your aspects individually.

 For more details, see <xref:aspect-testing>.